zojer-studio/substrate/content/What is the substrate?.md

 ---
 There's some funky stuff going on.
 Have you noticed?

-Like those moments where everything seems to coalesce.
+I've found that there are these weird moments where everything seems to coalesce.
 A coincidence here, a "missed" step there.
 Moments where the stars align, and you find yourself in a better place than you could've even imagined.

-Not everyone is aware of this phenomenon, and some people reject the premise entirely.
+Not everyone is aware of this phenomenon ([[Synchronicity]], and some people reject the premise entirely.
 It's difficult to walk the line of insight and delusion—especially because we (as humans) are hyper-prone to projecting our (limited) experiences onto the world around us.

 But the people who get it, get it.
-People who have realized they're on a journey, tend to embrace it.
-After all—when you experience a spiritual awakening, there's no going back.
+People who have realized they're on a journey tend to embrace it, because after all—when you experience a spiritual awakening, there's no going back.
 And once you've embraced your journey, you'll start to notice that it seems to be taking you somewhere...

 ### Building a personal model for the universe; A practice in [[Perception]] & [[Accession]]
 ---